Soldy/typeHardening/README.md

 # Warning!

-Do not change the const function defination to standard function defination.
-This is part of the override defend!
+Do not change the const function definition to the standard function definition.
+This is part of the override defense!